API Reference: ApolloServer

 Object

-• graphRef: A reference of your in Apollo's registry, such as graph-id@my-variant or just graph-id.
+• graphRef: A reference of your graph in Apollo's registry, such as graph-id@my-variant or just graph-id.
 You can set this with the APOLLO_GRAPH_REF environment variable.

 allowBatchedHttpRequests